turbot/flowpipe-mod-azure-thrifty/network/docs/detect_and_correct_network_public_ip_unattached.md

 Network Public IP can be quite costly to retain, it is also likely that after a certain point in time they're no longer required and should be cleaned up to prevent further costs.

-This pipeline detects unused health checks and then either sends a notification or attempts to perform a predefined corrective action.
+This pipeline detects unattached public IP and then either sends a notification or attempts to perform a predefined corrective action.

 ## Getting Started